 Let’s say you were neither a rockbed atheist nor overly devout – often equally closed-minded – and sought to verify the existence of God solely for your own satisfaction.
-What better way to do it than to reconstruct WeaponWorld into PeaceWorld and witness God’s self-disclosure through a shower of miracles of approbation?
+What better way to do it than to rebuild WeaponWorld into PeaceWorld and witness God’s self-reveal in a shower of miracles of approbation?
 After all, we would be doing what God had always wanted us to do instead of what God forbade – in defiance of thousands of years of aberrant commands by weapon fundamentalists and ideological story tellers: “Kill, lie, rob your neighbor, despise him, and pray in public.
-We order you to obey the commandments of mere men, even though forbidden by God.”
+We order you to obey the commandments of mere men even though forbidden by God.”

 Those miracles would be God’s substitute for our perfectly scientific, perfectly orthodox, perfectly serial disasters.
 We could pour into PeaceWorld all the sanctity pent up in our hearts, and benefit from miracles of wisdom and loving kindness.
 Every Learner could become a brother and sister on PeaceWorld ― beyond our capacity to imagine it.

 It would be as if we were acting out our part in a play, except that all the props, costumes and lighting would conform more closely to Peace and improve over time.
 Furthermore, the play’s sponsors, cast, crew and audience would have changed their mind – that WeaponWorld was not so hot – and we’d be better off on PeaceWorld.